-- GET UP

-GET OUT

-STAY OUT

-- 5.14.1 Evacuation Assembly Point: Evacuation Assembly Point Controllers will direct people evacuating from the Chancellor's Building to:
+5.20.1 Evacuation Assembly Point: Evacuation Assembly Point Controllers will direct people evacuating from the Chancellor's Building to:

-Around the totem (sign) for Car Park 1E to the front of the Chancellor's Building, between the Royal Infirmary and the Hospital for Children and Young People, standing well clear of the Chancellor's Building and safely distant from any moving traffic
+Around the totem (sign) for Car Park 1E, to the front of the Chancellor's Building, between the Royal Infirmary of Edinburgh and the Royal Hospital for Children and Young People, standing well clear of the Chancellor's Building and safely distant from moving traffic

-- 5.14.2 Evacuees should stand well clear of the building and surrounding roads and pavements to allow free egress by other building occupiers and ready access by responding emergency services.
-Maintaining the proper distance from a building that is on fire is advised also to minimise the risk of injuries caused by flying glass if windows burst outwards. - 5.14.3 Evacuation Assembly Point Controllers for the Chancellor's Building are listed at Appendix 1 to this Manual (not accessible to those viewing the Manual using Internet connections, since personal information is included in those lists).
+5.20.2 Evacuees should stand well clear of the building and surrounding roads and pavements to allow free egress by other building occupiers and ready access by responding emergency services.
+Maintaining the proper distance from a building that is on fire is advised also to minimise the risk of injuries caused by flying glass if windows burst outwards.

+5.20.3 Evacuation Assembly Point Controllers for the Chancellor's Building are listed at Appendix 1 to this Manual (not accessible to those viewing the Manual using Internet connections, since personal information is included in those lists).